Skip to content

 Exit Diageo (DEO) and Add NetEase (NTES)

-On December 30, we exited our position in Diageo (DEO) and initiated a 1.25% position in NetEase (NTES).
+We exited our position in Diageo and added NetEase at a weight of 1.25% in Brookmont's Dividend Growth and Core Dividend Strategies.
 This reallocation reflects evolving global consumer dynamics, including the expansion of the global middle class alongside aging populations in developed markets.
 Younger consumers are increasingly moderating alcohol consumption and reallocating discretionary spending toward digital entertainment, particularly online gaming.

 DEO and NTES Trade Rationale Picture